exercism/c/concepts/dynamic-memory-management/about.md

 ```

 It's important to remember that the memory newly allocated by `malloc` is not initialized but may hold garbage values.
-Note that the `sizeof` the `numbers` pointer is not the number of its array's elements, nor the total amount of memory allocated.
+Note that the `sizeof` the `numbers` pointer is not the number of the array's elements, nor the total amount of memory allocated.
 The size of the pointer returned by `malloc` is the size of any pointer on that particular system.
 The example code was run on a 64-bit system, so the size of the pointer was 8 byes (multiplied by 8 bits per byte = 64 bits.)
-The pointer type was converted from pointer-to-void to pointer-to-int.
+The pointer type was implicitly converted from pointer-to-void to pointer-to-int.
+It could also have been explicilty converted like so : `int * numbers = (int *) malloc(sizeof(int) * count);`.
 Whether the pointer-to-int points to a single `int` or to an array of `ints` is something the programmer can deal with as seen fit.
 For example